Hari-sh-code/html/README.md

-This repository contains the Basic example code for HTML
+This repository contains the Basic example coding for HTML